A2 Fire Rated Aluminium Cladding

 Can aluminium cladding be painted?

 Most aluminium cladding can be painted with metallic paint if desired, however, this can negatively impact the fire safety of the exterior wall cladding.
-Dura Cladding Aluminium is available in 5 unique colours, each of which are fire resistant, adding an extra layer of safety.
+Dura Cladding Aluminium is available in attractive colours and finishes, each of which are fire resistant, adding an extra layer of safety.

 Why use aluminium cladding?